CreateLab/avaloniaui.net/src/AvaloniaUI.Net/wwwroot/docs/tutorial/creating-a-view.md

 </UserControl>
 ```

-Alongside the XAML, you will also find a `TodoListView.xaml.cs` file containing the code-behind
+Alongside the XAML, you will also find a `TodoListView.axaml.cs` file containing the code-behind
 for the view (in Visual Studio this is nested under the XAML file so click the expander next to
 the XAML file in Solution Explorer to see it):

 :::filename
-Views/TodoListView.xaml.cs
+Views/TodoListView.axaml.cs
 :::
 ```csharp
 using Avalonia;